Guilhermeslucas/OpenCL2CUDA/README.md

 your code.

 ## Running the aplication
 I'm using python3 to run the code.
-All you have to do is:
+All you have to do is(on GNU/Linux OS's):

 ```
 python3 createCUDAkernel.py